maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_16](./images/build/frame/assemble_carriage_16.jpg)

-The vertical slider was finally attached to the carriage by attaching the 25 mm M3 screws to the MGN12H blocks on the vertical slider.
+The vertical slider was finally attached to the carriage by attaching the previously mentioned 16x 25 mm M3 screws (**S05**) to the MGN12H blocks on the vertical slider.

 ![assemble_carriage_20](./images/build/frame/assemble_carriage_20.jpg)